evennia/evennia/docs/README.md

 you don't need to install Evennia itself, only the documentation resources.
 All is done in your terminal/console.

-- (Optional, but recommended): Activate a virtualenv with Python3.7.
+- (Optional, but recommended): Activate a virtualenv with Python 3.7.
-- `cd` to into the `evennia/docs` folder (where this README is)
+- `cd` to into the `evennia/docs` folder (where this README is).
-- Run `make install` or `pip install -r requirements.txt` to install the documentation-build requirements.
+- Install the documentation-build requirements:

+    make install
+    or
+    pip install -r requirements.txt

+- Next we build the html-based documentation.

+    make quick

-- `make quick` - this will create html-based documentation in the new folder `evennia/docs/builds/html/`.
+- The html-based documentation will appear in the new folder `evennia/docs/build/html/`.
 Note any errors from files you have edited.
 - Use a web browser to open `evennia/docs/builds/html/index.html` and view the docs.
   Note that you will get errors if going to the auto-docs, because you didn't build them!